OlaAtKongotec/volume-of-3d-mesh/README.md

-# volume-of-3d-mesh
+# Volume of 3d mesh
-Calculate the volume of a closed triangle mesh in lightwave
+### Calculate the volume of a closed triangle mesh in lightwave

+I programmed this lscript to calculate the volume of any closed triangulated 3d mesh & display the volume in litres.
+Seems to work correctly but I can't guarantee the accuracy, at least not for complex shapes.
+It does however give correct results on simple geometry...
+And probably on complex shapes to.
+Based on math found here.